 Not only will your injury be recorded if we need it in the future for evidence but it might prevent someone else sustaining an injury like you.

 Then and only when your health isn’t at risk you should give Millner and Knight a call.
-Our workplace lawyers can help you with any type of work injury claims whether it be workers compensation or lump sum payouts.
+Our lawyers can help you with any type of claims whether it be weekly payments or lump sum payouts.

 The number to call is 1800 106 107, all calls are free and you won’t be under any obligations when you call us.